Markham-Square-Ventures/marketing-site-2/source/_pages/development-leverage.md

       "When we start a new task, we'll work with you to ensure that we have just enough access to complete the work requested.
 This typically looks like adding us to your GitHub repository.", ],
   ]
-cta_header: Join Development Leverage and bring your digital product's experience to life
+cta_header: Leverage a development subscription to bring your digital product to life
 ---